CariLT01/teamsplus-extension/teamsplus-docs/docs/customization/fonts.md

 ```

 In summary, you add `, cursive` after your font name, including the comma (,).
+Keep the first font in quotes, but generic fonts like cursive or sans-serif should not have quotes.

 If you see that the second font got applied, but the first one didn't, it means that the first font failed to load and you should choose another font.
 Otherwise, it probably means you have done something wrong and you should revise the steps before.
 If you still can't get it working after revising, too bad.